 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines a specialized domain with concrete actions and explicit trigger conditions.
-It uses appropriate third-person voice, lists multiple specific capabilities, and includes both abbreviated and full-form trigger terms.
-The description effectively balances comprehensiveness with conciseness.
+This is a strong skill description that clearly defines a specific domain (identity governance and lifecycle management), lists concrete capabilities, and provides explicit trigger conditions.
+It uses appropriate third-person voice and includes both acronyms and full terms for discoverability.
+The description is well-structured and would allow Claude to confidently select this skill when relevant requests arise.

 | Dimension | Reasoning | Score |